 Click the bookmarking icon to save it

 See all the saved items when you click on your profile ➙ Saved

 When you bookmark an image on iOS or Android, you get to also tap Save to Collection and create a new folder or choose an existing one.

 How to edit and upload Instagram photos in bulk

 After you use the Instagram image downloader to get all your photos from the platform, you might want to rename or resize the files for your local library.
 Doing it one file at a time would be a complete waste of time.
 Is there a more automated solution available?

 PhotoBulk is a workflow-based image editor that lets you modify dozens or even hundreds of images at once.
 Apply watermarks, get rid of any metadata, resize, rename, optimize, and even change formats — all with a single click of a button.
 To edit, simply drag and drop your images into PhotoBulk, add the appropriate functions, and click Start.

 You can even use PhotoBulk to create a uniform Instagram profile, where all the pictures are of the same size, don’t have metadata, and feature watermarks to protect your intellectual property.
 But how do you upload all these pictures back to Instagram?

-Uplet is a minimalist Instagram for Mac client that will solve the task of bulk uploading with ease.
-You can switch between a few accounts, post multiple photos/videos at the same time, and add captions — all from a single intuitive interface.
+Grids is a minimalist Instagram for Mac client that will solve the task of uploading content from Mac to Instagram with ease.
+You can switch between a few accounts, post multiple photos/videos at the same time, add captions, and even post Stories — all from a single intuitive interface.

-Efficient as it is, Uplet doesn’t have the traditional Instagram flow you’re used to — with comments, tags, search, and DM messages.
-If you want a full-featured Instagram app for Mac, get Grids.
-It has everything you need and is the only desktop app that allows you to post Instagram Stories.
+The app has the traditional Instagram flow you’re used to — with comments, tags, search, and DM messages.
+If you want a full-featured Instagram app for Mac, there’s no better option than Grids.

 How to save Instagram Stories offline